fish2000/CLU/README.md

     [polyfills][clu.constants.polyfills] to allow certain dependencies from the Python standard library to work even when some of their moving parts are missing (i.e. Ye Olde Pythone 2.7, various PyPy implementations, etc).

 * [`all`][clu.all]: Herein you will find some verrrrry interesting “meta” functions for CLU.
-You have `import_all_modules(…)`, which when provided your projects’ base path and appname, will return all the package names therein, whether class-based modules defined through [`clu.exporting`][clu.exporting] or plain ol’ modules defined by files ending in “.py”, basically.
+You have the `import_all_modules(…)` function, which when provided your projects’ base path and appname, will return all the package names therein, whether class-based modules defined through [`clu.exporting`][clu.exporting] or plain ol’ modules defined by files ending in “.py”, basically.
 It’s awesome.

     The companion function `import_clu_modules(¬)` is a shortcut just for everything within CLU, and `inline_tests(…)` yields an iterator over every CLU module that defines inline tests through [`clu.testing`][clu.testing].
 These